Sun-Lab-NBB/ataraxis-micro-controller/README.md

 execution of commands from multiple modules under certain conditions.
 This feature is specifically aimed at higher-end microcontrollers, such as Teensy 4.0+, which operate at ~600Mhz by default and boost to ~1Ghz.
 These microcontrollers can execute many instructions during a typical multi-millisecond delay interval used by many hardware implementations.
-Therefore, having the ability to run other modules' command logic while executing millisecond+ delays improves the overall command throughput of a higher-end microcontroller.
+Therefore, having the ability to run other modules’ command logic while executing millisecond+ delays improves the overall command throughput of a higher-end microcontroller.

 To enable this functionality, the library is explicitly designed to support stage-based command execution.
 During